 Option 1 – Install the Classic Editor WordPress Plugin

 The Classic Editor WordPress plugin isn’t a new plugin, it simply restores the previous WordPress editor you’ve been used to.
 It’s built by WordPress Contributors and is fully endorsed by the WordPress Core team as the current way to retain the old editor.
-If you’re having issues with the new Gutenberg block editor, this is the way to go for now.
+If you’re having issues (e. g. can’t update or publish content on your blog) with the new Gutenberg block editor, this is the way to go for now.

 The Classic Editor plugin currently has over 600,000 active installs with a 5 out of 5-star rating.
 Note: This plugin will also hide the “Try Gutenberg” dashboard widget you might have seen from 4.9.8.